DataDog/documentation/content/en/tracing/llm_observability/quickstart.md

 ### 3. Run the script

-Run the Python script with the following shell command, and a trace of the OpenAI call will be sent to Datadog:
+Run the Python script with the following shell command, sending a trace of the OpenAI call to Datadog:

 {{< code-block lang="shell" >}}
 DD_LLMOBS_ENABLED=1 DD_LLMOBS_APP_NAME=onboarding-quickstart \
 DD_API_KEY=<YOUR_DATADOG_API_KEY> DD_SITE=<YOUR_DATADOG_SITE> \
 DD_LLMOBS_NO_APM=1 ddtrace-run python quickstart.py
 {{< /code-block >}}

+For details on the required environment variables, see [the SDK documentation][9].

 ### 4. View the trace